The 20 Best Congenital Contractural Arachnodactyly Doctors in Israel

 Petah Tiqwa, M, IL

-Reut Matar practices in Petah Tiqwa, Israel.
+Reut Matar practices practicing medicine in Petah Tiqwa, Israel.
 Ms. Matar is rated as an Advanced expert by MediFind in the treatment of Congenital Contractural Arachnodactyly.
-Her top areas of expertise are Congenital Contractural Arachnodactyly, Achard Syndrome, Arachnodactyly, and Trisomy 13.
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Congenital Contractural Arachnodactyly, Achard Syndrome, Arachnodactyly, and Chromosome 13q Duplication.

 Advanced in Congenital Contractural Arachnodactyly